0xicl33n/spyke-locale/README.md

 Please add your translation for each line under the existing line, because i will forget which line is which and get confused.
 You do not have to do this with `uni.txt`

+Please keep the file names the same, i do not speak your language :)

 To submit your translation, make a pull request